didiersmith/steve/chapters/the-particle-computer.md

 BLAS had existed since 1979, and was an unsung hero of the information age.
 After porting BLAS to the MHI-10, it was a short hop to get PyTorch - the python machine learning library - running.
 Once that was working, Russell downloaded the code and weights for the state-of-the-art open-source Large Language Model.
 He used a clever trick to increase the number of parameters by two orders of magnitude, and started fine-tuning on the vast amount of data in his home directory.

-For the first time since he'd started, the MHI-10 didn't complete the operation instantly.
-Russell took the opportunity to fetch Vincent and brew some coffee.
-When the pair arrived back upstairs, the training was complete.
+As usual, the training - which should have taken years - was completed instantly.
 Russell opened up a chat terminal.

 "Hello," he typed.